 IOLTA and Client Trust Accounts

 As of Jan.
-1, a new IRS regulation went into effect that impacts lawyers who accept debit and credit card payments from clients that may adversely impact your client trust accounts.
+1, a new IRS regulation went into effect.
+It impacts lawyers who accept debit and credit card payments from clients that may adversely impact your client trust accounts.

 Read more on NWSidebar.

-The Washington Supreme Court issued an order adopted on November 5, 2009, which became effective on December 1, 2009, that amends RPC 1.15A, governing the Washington IOLTA (Interest on Lawyer Trust Account) program.
+The Washington Supreme Court issued an order adopted on Nov.
+5, 2009, which became effective on Dec.
+1, 2009.
+The order amended RPC 1.15A, governing the Washington IOLTA (Interest on Lawyer Trust Account) program.
 These changes affected your bank's IOLTA account policies.

 Under the rule change, banks offering IOLTA accounts are required to comply with the comparability rule.
 Comparability means that IOLTA accounts must earn a comparable rate of interest with non-IOLTA accounts of similarly-sized demand accounts.
 In other words, IOLTA accounts must earn the same level of interest as non-IOLTA accounts.